13 Historic Home Features Worth Preserving

 Stained glass windows can tell a story and add a one-of-a-kind look to historic homes.
 Replacing them with other stained glass windows can be incredibly costly, and it may be difficult to create (or replicate) specific patterns.
 If you’re considering replacing them with regular windows, you’re eliminating a great characteristic that makes your home truly unique.

 Not all historic homes come with original (read: somewhat outdated) features.
-If you’re lucky enough to encounter one, here’s our advice for preserving them.
+If you’re lucky enough to encounter one, here’s our design-build Colorado advice for preserving original historic home design features.

 A dumbwaiter is essentially a small elevator used to transport items like food, laundry, and anything else you don’t want to carry up and down the stairs.
 These are definitely worth preserving to make your home more accessible to those who may have trouble with stairs.
 Just be sure to install child-proof locks to prevent anyone from crawling in it.